RunestoneInteractive/RunestoneServer/pip/source/Assignments/week7.rst

     # try running guess again to see how much improvement you get.

-8. Adding heuristics for the most common words
+8. (1 point) Adding heuristics for the most common words

 .. activecode:: ps_6_8